-Each summer starting the first Monday in June, we hold summer reading programs for people of all ages.
+Each summer, we hold summer reading programs for people of all ages.
 Be sure to sign up and read all summer to be eligible for some awesome prizes!

 Want to make sure you get a chance to read your favorite authors' books as soon as they come out?
 It’s as easy as picking up a Favorite Authors Reserve List at the Circulation Desk or Adult Services Desk, or emailing us at firstname.lastname@example.org.
 Check off your favorite authors on the list (as many as you want!), return it to the library, and the library will automatically place holds for you on forthcoming new adult fiction hardcover novels by your selected authors.